Structure – anything composed of parts arranged together in some way; an organization (dictionary.com)

 When a sales associate is organized and leading a customer through the call, there is plenty of time to answer questions, but both the sales associate and customer are kept on track.
 When someone calls a dealership, they need information.
 So, the goal of the sales associate should be to educate the customer in a thorough and efficient manner.
 This shows that the associate is on top of their game and keeps the customer engaged in the conversation.

-If we let a customer lead the call, there is a high potential that details are missed, and the end goal is never reached.
-We need to make sure that the structure we are using gives the customer what they need and gives the associate the appropriate opportunity to do their job as well.
-When you have the right structure and organization both parties involved should have the opportunity to win.
-The customer gets the information that they need, and the sales associate can turn a fresh up into an active customer.
+If we let a customer lead the call, there is a high potential that details are missed and the end goal is never reached.
+We need to ensure that our structure gives the customers what they need and gives the associates the appropriate opportunity to do their job.
+When you have the right structure and organization, both parties involved should have the opportunity to win.
+The customer gets the information they need, and the sales associate can turn a fresh up into an active customer.

 As the COO | Partner of Phone Ninjas, Chris delivers leadership, coaching, and mentorship to 55 team members providing software sales and phone skills coaching.
 He fosters powerful partnerships and collaborations with leaders across various business sectors, establishing expectations, communicating vision, and escalating performance to maximize productivity and effectiveness.